Updated: Apr 19

 Usually, technical teams’ performance evaluation criteria and compensations are separate from the same corresponding aspects of marketing teams.
 In parallel to the functional organization structure, lean and temporary project teams should be created with unified management, goals, targets and evaluation criteria.

 Technical teams may tend to challenge business requirements with high development time estimation.
-They should rather learn to ask marketers to offer alternative strategies or product ideas that could deliver the same value to customers while spending less development efforts.
+They should rather learn to ask marketers to offer alternative strategies or product ideas that could deliver the same value to customers while spending fewer development efforts.

 digital marketing advertising companies | digital marketing advisory|digital marketing agency company | digital marketing agency for b2b | digital marketing agency ppc |digital marketing analytics dashboard |digital marketing and advertising companies | digital marketing companies near by me